-- 3101.
-Applicability. - 3102.
-Delegation and assignment of powers, functions, and responsibilities. - 3103.
-Acquisition programs. - 3104.
-Small business concerns. - 3105.
-New contracts and grants and merit-based selection procedures. - 3106.
-Erection, repair, or furnishing of public buildings and improvements not authorized, and certain contracts not permitted, by this division.
+Sec 3101.
+Applicability.
+Delegation and assignment of powers, func-3102. tions, and responsibilities.
+3103 Acquisition programs.
+3104.
+Small business concerns.
+3105 New contracts and grants and merit-based selection procedures.
+3106.
+Erection, repair, or furnishing of public buildings and improvements not authorized, and certain contracts not permitted, by this di-